Fundamental Economic Data Reports in Gold Trading: Major Market Movers !!!

 - News Data Report Announcement Time: First Friday of the month at 8:30 EST, reports info for the previous month

-Average Work WeekThe Work Week, also referred to as hours worked, is an often under rated technical indicator in the establishment survey.
-The average number of hours worked by employees on Non-Farm Payrolls is an important determinant of both industrial production and personal income in any given month.
+Average Work Week The Work Week, which is also known as hours worked, is a sign that is often not given enough attention in the business survey.
+The average number of hours that employees work on Non-Farm Payrolls, which is also known as NFP, is a key thing that decides both the overall level of industrial production and how much money employees make in any given month.

 By tracking the number of jobless claims, traders can gain an idea of how the job market is doing.
-If wage inflation threatens, it is a good bet that the interest rates will be raised, bond & stock prices will fall, and the only traders that will be in a happy mood will be the ones who tracked the jobless claims & adjusted their trade portfolios to anticipate these events.
+If wage inflation threatens, it is a good bet that the interest rates will be raised, bond & stock prices will fall, and the only traders that will be in a happy mood will be the ones who tracked the jobless claims and adjusted their trade portfolios to anticipate these events.
 The lower the No. of unemployment claims, the stronger the job hiring is, and vice versa.

 Gross Domestic Product - (GDP)